pub-calculator-io/area-calculator/readme.md

-# Area Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Area Calculator Widget for WordPress

 Area calculator to find the surface area of the following shapes - rectangle, triangle, circle, sector, ellipse, trapezoid, and parallelogram.